rcoenen/songshifter-android/README.md

 ## Development Status

-Current build: 258
+Current build: 292
-Version: 1.4.0
+Version: 1.5.0

 ### Recent Updates
-- Improved UI with cleaner status indicators and better user interaction
-- Made error states directly actionable with "tap to fix" functionality
-- Removed redundant warning messages and improved visual hierarchy
-- Relocated the Configuration Incomplete status into the Setup Status card
-- Refactored extractor architecture with dedicated classes for each music platform
+- Improved circular redirection detection and prevention when using Spotify to YouTube Music mode
+- Fixed step ordering in the setup UI to ensure logical progression (1-2-3)
-- Improved domain verification detection to properly handle Android 11+ SELECTED domains
+- Enhanced YouTube Music detection to properly handle disabled apps
-- Added dedicated settings buttons and removed clickable status indicators
+- Added fallback methods for YouTube Music launching when URI schemes aren't supported
-- Fixed UI status display to accurately reflect Android link handling settings
+- Automated configuration of link handling settings based on the selected mode
-- Robust song information extraction using platform-specific methods
+- Improved error messages with clear guidance for users
+- Fixed several UI inconsistencies and polished the overall user experience

 ### Next Steps
 - Additional testing of Shazam link handling